USoftNL/udocs/docs/Extensions/BatchRunner_internal_component/BatchRunner_internal_component.md

 :::note

 This article contains general information about the **BatchRunner** internal component.
-For an alphabetic list of BatchRunner methods, click [here](/docs/Extensions/BatchRunner_internal_component).
+For an alphabetic list of BatchRunner methods, see [BatchRunner internal component](/docs/Extensions/BatchRunner_internal_component).

 :::